selplacei/konfsave/README.md

 ## Future features

-- Specifying a profile type - for example, a profile of type 'gtk' will only save and load GTK configs by default - this will extend Konfsave beyond KDE
+- Standardizing groups so that someone else's profile can specify what it supports
-- Optionally storing profiles as Git repositories
+- Optionally storing profiles as Git repositories and syncing them using remotes

 ## License